dbhuyan/PracticalDataAnalysis-VolumeOne/README.md

 <br><br>

 ### Free samples from the Book
-1. Can a machine learn our language? - https://dhirajbhuyan.blogspot.com/2018/07/can-machine-learn-our-language.html
+1. Can a machine learn our language? - https://www.linkedin.com/pulse/can-machine-learn-our-language-dhiraj-bhuyan/
-2. Is it time to reboot our approach to fraud detection? - https://dhirajbhuyan.blogspot.com/2018/07/is-it-time-to-reboot-our-approach-to.html
+2. Is it time to reboot our approach to fraud detection? - https://www.linkedin.com/pulse/time-reboot-our-approach-fraud-detection-dhiraj-bhuyan/

 ### About the Book:
-“Practical Data Analysis – Using Open Source Tools & Techniques” uses a case-study based approach to explore some of the real-world applications of open source data analysis tools and techniques.
+“Practical Data Analysis – Using Python & Open Source Technology” uses a case-study based approach to explore some of the real-world applications of open source data analysis tools and techniques.
 Specifically, the following topics are covered in this book:

 1. Open Source Data Analysis Tools and Techniques.
 2. A Beginner’s Guide to “Python” for Data Analysis.